Search

 Visual arts

-Thu Van Tran (1979, Vietnam) develops an artistic practice that questions the concepts of contamination, identity, and language.
-Having been discovered at the Venice Biennale in 2017, she was nominated for the Marcel Duchamp Prize in 2018.
-In 2022, she produced a major commission of works for the Carnegie Museum of Art in Pittsburgh.
-In 2023, she exhibited at the Bourse de Commerce – Pinault Collection in the Avant l’orage (Before the Storm) show and the MAMAC in Nice devoted an important solo exhibition to her.
-The same year, she received the prestigious Rosa Schapire Prize awarded by the Kunsthalle of Hamburg.
+Thu Van Tran (1979, Vietnam) develops an artistic practice that explores the concepts of contamination, identity, and language.
+She came to prominence at the Venice Biennale in 2017 and was nominated for the Marcel Duchamp Prize in 2018.
+In 2022, she completed a major commissioned body of work for the Carnegie Museum of Art in Pittsburgh.
+In 2023, she exhibited at the Bourse de Commerce – Pinault Collection, while the MAMAC in Nice dedicated a major monographic exhibition to her work.
+She was also awarded the prestigious Rosa Schapire Prize from the Kunsthalle Hamburg.
+In 2025, she is in residence in Western Australia with the Perth Institute of Contemporary Art.
+She is preparing a solo exhibition at KINDL in Berlin for 2026, while the Palais de Tokyo in Paris will grant her its exhibition spaces in 2027.

 Each year, the French Academy in Rome - Villa Medici organizes an international competition to select fellows who will be welcomed at the Villa Medici in Rome for a 12-month residency in creation, experimentation and research (residency begins in September, ends in August).